 Non-core vaccines for dogs - decision to vaccinate for these is dependent on risk and exposure.

 Core vaccines for cats - all cats should have them.

 Non- core vaccine for cats:

-Heartworm Testing and Prevention- Heartworm tests look for a protein produced by adult heartworms.
+Heartworm Testing and Prevention - Heartworm tests look for a protein produced by adult heartworms.
 It is important to test annually and keep your pet on prevention year round.
-This can come in the form of a monthly pill (like Tri-heart or Interceptor) or an injection every 6 months (Proheart 6- currently on back-order)
+This can come in the form of a monthly pill (like Tri-Heart, Heartgard, or Interceptor) or an injection every 6 months (Proheart6).

 Want more information?
 Check out www.heartwormsociety.org

-Bug control!!
-Effective flea and tick control is important to prevent tapeworms, Lyme disease, Ehrlichia, and RMSF, plus the discomfort of itchy bug bites!
+Bug control!!!
+Effective flea and tick control is important to prevent tapeworms, Lyme disease, Ehrlichia, and RMSF; plus, the discomfort of itchy bug bites!
 It is so much easier to prevent flea infestations than deal with an infestation.
-We are super excited about Bravecto – a new, very safe flea and tick control pill that lasts for 3 months!!
+We are super excited about Bravecto – a very safe flea and tick control pill that lasts for 3 months!!
 Ask us if this is the right prescription for your pet!